alissin/little-big-tips/_pattern-algorithm/component/README.md

 But, does it make sense?
 A unique and big class with hundred lines of code to be used in each object and make it hard do mantain?
 You and your teammates working at the same class at the same time?
 I don't think so.

+If we have two scenarios, a production and a demonstration / prototyping scenarios and we would like to have different inputs of the player for each situation.
+Could we use an `if` statement right?
+It's better not.

 #### Solution simplified concept
 It's a good practice to keep the things simple and separeted.